Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

  // redacted the rest
 ```

-5. Add the following in the top of your `startup.cs`
+5. Add the following in the top of your `startup.cs`:

 ```CSharp
 using Azure;